 Anthony Banning Norton was fully cognizant that discretion is the better part of valor.

-So, in September the Chief was sold to Captain Harris A. Hamner, who co-edited The White Man, a newspaper in Jacksboro that advocated secession and removal of Indians from north Texas.
+So, in September the Chief was sold to Captain Harris A. Hamner, who co-edited The White Man, a newspaper in Jacksboro that advocated secession and removal of Native Americans from north Texas.

 No doubt Hamner bought the Chief just to silence its opposing viewpoint.

 Norton later wrote: “The hostility of the people, growing out of Secession views, compelled [the Chief’s] discontinuance after the hanging of Rev. Anthony Bewley and Crawford.”

 Meanwhile, Norton may have sold the Chief, but he still had the Intelligencer.
 And he still had political differences with John Marshall, proslavery secessionist editor of the Texas Gazette.
 In August and September the two men engaged in a heated exchange (“coward,” “liar,” “slink,” “poltroon”) on the pages of their newspapers that resulted in Marshall challenging Norton to a duel.
 After much hemming and hawing about when and where, the two editors agreed to meet in Oklahoma because dueling in Texas was illegal.
 According to Donald E. Reynolds in Texas Terror: The Slave Insurrection Panic of 1860 and the Secession of the Lower South, as Norton and Marshall headed north for the duel they were arrested and jailed in Sherman because it was illegal in Texas even to challenge someone to a duel.
 This delay gave both men time to simmer down.
 Upon their release, each bowed his neck and blustered and insisted that the duel still take place, but each blamed the other for creating complications that prevented it.
 Finally both men returned to Austin and continued to sling ink, not lead, at each other.

 A month later the lightning rod Norton, in his Intelligencer, condemned an “incendiary” New York newspaper for publishing two letters—from writers in Marshall and in Fort Worth—that encouraged violence against abolitionists.